wp-plugins/nextgen-gallery-optimizer/readme.txt

 * Added a pre-emptive fix to solve a common problem where jQuery dependent scripts (such as Fancybox and NextGEN's slideshow) break if jQuery doesn't load first.
 Added array('jquery') dependencies to wp_register_script calls (which forces jQuery to not only load when these scripts are called, but load first), as well as add_action priority values to influence their order.

-* Launched my new NextGEN Gallery Optimizer *Premium* version which supports ALL TEN of NextGen’s shortcodes, supports the [show as slideshow] link, adds targeting for shortcode sub-pages (eg. stylesheet only on album page / both styles and scripts (if selected) on album GALLERY pages) and adds the removal of NextGEN’s version number comment.
+* Launched my new NextGEN Gallery Optimizer *Premium* version which supports ALL TEN of NextGen's shortcodes, supports the [show as slideshow] link, adds targeting for shortcode sub-pages (eg. stylesheet only on album page / both styles and scripts (if selected) on album GALLERY pages) and adds the removal of NextGEN's version number comment.

 * Added promotional box to the basic version's settings page.